paritytech/polkadot/roadmap/implementers-guide/src/runtime-api/README.md

 ## Candidate Events

-Yields a vector of events concerning candidates that had been occupying cores.
+Yields a vector of events concerning candidates that occurred within the given block.

 ```rust
 enum CandidateEvent {